FusionAuth/fusionauth-site/site/_posts/2022-08-08-announcing-fusionauth-1-37.md

 ## Configure MFA requirements for an application

 Previous to this release, you enabled MFA on a tenant by tenant basis.
-When a user had MFA enabled, they complete the MFA process for every application they logged in to.
+When a user had MFA enabled, they completed the MFA process for every application they logged in to.

 In conversations with customers, we discovered they were using FusionAuth as a CIAM system for more than one type of application, and that our MFA implementation was lacking.